What is Piston Ring?- Function, Types, and Uses

 • Improving heat transfer from the piston to the cylinder wall.

-• Maintaining the proper quantity of the oil between the piston and the cylinder wall
+• Maintaining the proper quantity of oil between the piston and the cylinder wall

 • Regulating engine oil consumption by scraping oil from the cylinder walls back to the sump.